Phil Hearn: Blogger, Writer & Founder of MRDC Software Ltd.

 4. Productivity

-One of the most underestimated things in a software purchase decision, I believe, is productivity.
+I believe productivity is one of the most underestimated things in a software purchase decision.
 Yes, it’s hard to calculate, but as most other business decisions look at revenue and costs, there is no excuse not to try and measure productivity.
 This is where having a specialist tool can make a difference.
-If a specialist tool can, say, halve the staff time needed, it can soon pay for itself where there is sufficient usage, and the price tag is not sky-high.
-I have seen people struggle with software that can do something, but where it takes an unreasonable amount of time.
+If a specialist tool halves the staff time needed, it can soon pay for itself with sufficient usage.
+I have seen people struggle with software that can perform a required function but where it takes an unreasonable amount of time.
 If that’s the case, looking for a separate software package makes sense.

 5. Skills match

-The level of usage of a particular aspect of the process and the skills available should also have a significant effect on what software you buy.
-If your company spends a lot of time preparing online reports, it may be that you need a specialist tool unless the all-in-one system does everything you need.
-Often more complex software needs more skilled staff, so questioning the skills you have available and whether training can make staff more able to use smarter tools is important.
+The level of usage of a particular aspect of the process and the skills available should also significantly affect what software you buy.
+For example, if your company spends a lot of time preparing online reports, a specialist tool is likely advantageous rather than an end-to-end system that may struggle.
+Often, more complex software needs more skilled staff, so questioning your available skills and whether training can make your team more able to use more innovative tools is essential.

 6. Complexities

 End-to-end software can suffer in two often connected ways.
 It may have a weak link – for example, its tools for data collection are first class, but its tools for tabulations are highly limited.
-Secondly, its origins may have been one or two parts of the process, which means that the other parts are inadequate in most cases.
-I know many of the free/low-cost online data collection systems have very limited capabilities when it comes to tabulations and reporting.
-Yes, they can, perhaps, generate a chart, but whether that chart is of any use to your processes may be doubtful.
-If your work is too complex for an all-in-one package, it doesn’t mean you shouldn’t buy it, but you need to be ready to purchase something more specialist – perhaps, if and when your need increases.
+Secondly, its origins may have been one or two parts of the process, which may mean the other parts are less robust.
+I know many of the free/low-cost online data collection systems have limited capabilities when it comes to tabulations and reporting.
+Yes, they can generate a table or a chart, but whether the output is helpful to your processes needs to be questioned.
+If your work is too complex for an all-in-one package, it doesn’t mean you shouldn’t buy it, but you need to be ready to purchase something more specialist – perhaps if and when your need increases.
+Budgeting for this in advance is recommended.

 7. Upgrading

 Thinking ahead is not easy with software.
-However, I think it helps to think ahead and try to imagine what you might need in the future.
-It can help you consider what upgrades you might need in the future and how that might fit into what your end-to-end system or product mix work.
+However, it helps to think ahead and imagine what you might need.
+It can help you consider what upgrades you might need in the future and how that might fit into how your end-to-end system or product mix works.

 8. Cost

 Cost is an issue in any organisation.
-For those who need to seek budgets, it can be difficult to get a budget to buy an additional product when the one currently used ‘does more or less what is needed’.
-The productivity argument has to be the key to this unless, of course, not having the right software threatens to fail to deliver clients what they want.
+For those who need to seek budgets, getting a budget to buy an additional product can be difficult when the one currently used ‘does more or less what is needed’.
+The productivity argument has to be the key to.

 Where is MRDC Software in this?